gpmer/gpm.js/README.md

   Commands:

-    add <repo>  clone repo into local dir remove      remove a repo
+    add|a <repo>  clone repo into local dir remove|rm     remove a repo
-    init        init the GPM config, when you install or update, run this command first ls          display the all repo
+    init|i        init the GPM config, when you install or update, run this command first list|ls       display the all repo
-    reset       reset the GPM config to default clean       clear the cache
+    reset|rs      reset the GPM config to default clean|cl      clear the cache

   Git Package Manager, make you manage the repository easier